Gorton: Twentieth century

 The world-famous Belle Vue Zoological Gardens, comprising a zoo, gardens, amusement park, exhibition complex and speedway stadium, was opened in 1836 in Gorton and became one of the leading attractions in the UK.
 The site spanned 165 acres of land and attracted over two million visitors a year.
 The zoo was the third-largest in the UK, and the exhibition hall held concerts from a range of national and international artists, such as Jimi Hendrix and The Rolling Stones.
 After 141 years, the zoo closed in 1977, with the rest of the site finally cleared for redevelopment in 1982.

 Myra Hindley, convicted of taking part in the Moors Murders in 1966, grew up in Gorton.
-She and Ian Brady lived there at the time of the first three Moors murders, before moving to Hattersley in 1964 when Hindley's family home was included in a local demolition programme.
+She and Ian Brady were still living in Gorton at the time of the first three Moors murders, before moving to Hattersley in 1964 when Hindley's family home was included in a local demolition programme.
 Brady and Hindley committed two further murders after moving from Gorton, before they were finally arrested in October 1965.
-Their first victim, Pauline Reade (who died in July 1963 aged 16, but whose body was not found for 24 years), was a Gorton resident and a neighbour of Hindley.
-The third victim, Keith Bennett, was also from Gorton.
+Their first victim, Pauline Reade (who was murdered in July 1963 aged 16, but whose body was not found for 24 years), was a Gorton resident and a neighbour of Hindley.
+The third victim, Keith Bennett, whose body has never been found, was also from Gorton.